maldonado91/UFOs/README.md

 # UFO's

 ### 1. Overview of Project:
 #### We are building a web page that will use filters to slice and dice UFO data to the end users liking.
-A table will then be displayed based on search criteria.
+A table will then be displayed based on search criteria for in-depth analysis on UFO sightings.

 ### 2. Results: